August 2, 2021

 Companies are also continuing to see the value in investing in coaching for their employees.
-Many organizations provide lists of trusted coaches, offer coaching as part of their benefits packages or keep coaches available via a retainer.
-Some progressive organizations are even hiring a full-time resident coach to help any employee whenever and however they need.
+Many organisations provide lists of trusted coaches, offer coaching as part of their benefits packages or keep coaches available via a retainer.
+Some progressive organisations are even hiring a full-time resident coach to help any employee whenever and however they need.

 3. Bridging the digital gap with humanity

-As coaching moves to a digital-first model, it’s more important than ever to prioritize connection through live sessions, chat and personalization that can scale adequately and feel human to coaches and clients alike.
+As coaching moves to a digital-first model, it’s more important than ever to prioritise connection through live sessions, chat, and personalisation that can scale adequately and feel human to coaches and clients alike.